avshabanov/TinyCC/README.md

   rescue disks.

 - FAST! tcc generates optimized x86 code.
 No byte code overhead.
-Compile, assemble and link about 7 times faster than 'gcc -O0'.
+Compile, assemble and link about 7 times faster than `gcc -O0`.

 - UNLIMITED!
 Any C dynamic library can be used directly.
 TCC is heading torward full ISOC99 compliance.
 TCC can of course compile